XBEfinance/vaults/README.md

 - `npm run verify all <network>` - verify all contracts in network
 - `npm run verify <contract> <network>` - verify only one contract in network

+### Test MNEMONIC
+pattern lumber mystery retreat answer wheel seminar adult practice air bring essence

+### DO NOT USE IN ANY MAINNET ACTIVITY